 Here is a breakdown of the topics by module:

-• System Administration Students will compare and contrast common operating systems (Windows, Linux, OS) and explain the importance of application security.
+System Administration: Students will compare and contrast common operating systems (Windows, Linux, OS) and explain the importance of application security.
 They will investigate security options and implement user accounts to enforce authentication and authorization.
 Students will also demonstrate how to work with basic and advanced command prompts.

-• Networking Fundamentals This module explores the structure and design of the internet and networks, and how this design affects the reliability of network communication, the security of data, and personal privacy.
+IT Concepts: Students explore the structure and design of the internet and networks, and how this design affects the reliability of network communication, the security of data, and personal privacy.
 Students will learn how the Internet connects computers all over the world by use of networking protocols.

-• IT Infrastructure Students will learn about the physical elements of computers and networking such as motherboards, RAM, routers, and the use of port numbers, ethernet and wireless devices.
+IT Infrastructure: Students will learn about the physical elements of computers and networking such as motherboards, RAM, routers, and the use of port numbers, ethernet, and wireless devices.

 Cybersecurity Curriculum Pathway